Skip to main content

 Overview

-Topograph’s AI-powered financial data extraction automatically analyzes PDF financial statements and extracts key financial metrics into a structured, machine-readable format.
-This beta feature works seamlessly with our document retrieval system, requiring no additional configuration.
+Topograph’s extract financial data automatically from company annual statements.
+We analyze PDF documents and extracts key financial metrics into a structured, machine-readable format.

 How It Works